glen-mac/nalu935/ABSEiHS License.md

 EXCEPTIONS

-Stefan Esser (i0n1c, that one angry german guy, etc.) may not make use of or redistrubute this program or any of its derivatives.
+Stefan Esser (i0n1c, that one angry german guy, etc.) may not make use of or redistrubute this program or any of its derivatives. iH8sn0w (the Canadian guy that posts anything you tell him not to) may not make use of or redistrubute this program or any of its derivatives.